American Horror Story: Filming

 Filming for the sixth season began on July 6, 2016, at Santa Clarita, California.
 Set constructions include a colonial settler home to speculate the disappearance of the Roanoke Colony.

 Filming for the seventh season was originally planned to begin in Orange, California, in June 2017 before it was moved to May instead.

 Filming for the eighth season began on June 16, 2018.
 It was filmed in multiple locations.

 On July 11, 2019, Murphy confirmed that the ninth season had begun filming.

 Season 10 was originally supposed to film in March 2020, but was delayed to the Fall due to COVID-19.
 On November 2, Sarah Paulson confirmed via Instagram livestream that filming is set to begin either November 9, 10, or 11.
 On December 2, Lily Rabe confirmed that filming had begun.
-Filming began December 2, 2020 and wrapped September 27, 2021.
+Filming began on December 2, 2020.
+The tenth season is split into two narrative parts that aired consecutively, each of which also has its own subtitle; Red Tide for the first six episodes, and Death Valley for the latter four.

 Season 12 began filming on April 24, 2023.
-On May 4, 2023, it was reported that filming for the twelfth season has shut down due to the WGA writers strike.
+On May 4, 2023, it was reported that filming for the twelfth season had shut down due to the WGA writers strike.
 On the same day, it was reported that production resumed and that the cast and crew were using a back entrance to enter the studio and avoid crossing the picket line.
 On May 10, 2023, it was announced that the production of the season was halted due to the strike.
 Filming once again continued and wrapped in late October.

+Season 13 began filming on April 6, 2026 and wrapped in July, 27, 2026.